-Although this is considered an impact evaluation in the Terms of Reference (ToR), a number of these evaluation questions are also focused on the implementation of the programme.
-Furthermore, the limited availability of data has constrained this evaluation's ability to robustly identify and attribute impact in all instances, and so focus is also given to the implementation of

-SPII, using qualitative and quantitative research to understand the implementation factors that both limit and enhance SPII's impact.
+Although this is considered an impact evaluation in the ToR, a number of these evaluation questions are also focused on the implementation of the programme.
+Furthermore, the limited availability of data (as described in section 3.5) has constrained this evaluation's ability to robustly identify and attribute impact in all instances, and so focus is also given to the implementation of SPII, using qualitative and quantitative research to understand the implementation factors that both limit and enhance SPII's impact.

-A critical point that the evaluation process highlighted to the evaluation team is the importance of conducting an evaluability assessment prior to finalising and issuing a ToR to ensure that the context and data available can reasonably answer particular types of evaluation questions.
-Had this been done in this case prior to the ToR being issued - it would have more likely been appropriate to focus this evaluation on implementation, rather than on impact.
+A critical point that the evaluation process highlighted to the evaluation team is the importance of conducting an evaluability assessment prior to finalising and issuing a TOR to ensure that the context and data available can reasonably answer particular types of evaluation questions.
+Had this been done in this case prior to the TOR being issued - it would have more likely been appropriate to focus this evaluation on implementation, rather than on impact.

 1.1.2.
-Evaluation criteria
+Evaluation Criteria

-The Development Assistance Community (DAC) evaluation criteria were selected as the guiding framework for the evaluation in order to gather the information required to answer all the evaluation questions.
-This approach provided an in depth assessment of the programme's relevance, effectiveness, efficiency, impact, and sustainability, as well as additionality.
+As mentioned, while this evaluation expected to be primarily an impact evaluation, the evaluation questions listed above refer to broader programme evaluation questions that needed to be explored.
+The Development Assistance Community (DAC)4 evaluation criteria were selected as the guiding framework for the evaluation in order to gather the information required to answer all of the evaluation questions included in the ToR.

+This approach provides an in-depth assessment of the programme's relevance, effectiveness, efficiency, impact, and sustainability, as well as one further criterion that we believe is important to assess, being SPII's additionality.
+Each of these measures can be explained as follows: